SteelzZ/au-cmsinn/README.md

 $ mrt add au-ui-modern-business
 ```

 Now once you will run your project you will be presented with a "Controls block" through which you will be able to manage your website.
+Here you can find a screencast that shows how all this works [au-cmsinn intro](http://youtu.be/mJ83sGD33ts).

 ## Installation